Nine Inch Nails: Pretty Hate Machine (1988–1991)

 Three music videos were created in promotion of the album.
 MTV aired the videos for "Down in It" and "Head Like a Hole", but an explicit video for "Sin" was only released in partial form for Closure.
 The original version of the "Down in It" video ended with the implication that Reznor's character had fallen off a building and died in the street.
 This footage attracted the attention of the FBI.

-In 1989, while doing promotion for the album, the band members were asked what shows they would like to appear on.
+In 1989, while doing promotion for the album, the band members were asked on what shows they would like to appear.
 They jokingly replied (possibly while intoxicated) that they would like to appear on Dance Party USA, since it was the most absurd option they could think of at the time.
 Much to their surprise, they were booked on the show, and made an appearance.

-In 1990, Nine Inch Nails began the Pretty Hate Machine Tour Series, in which it toured North America as an opening act for alternative rock artists such as Peter Murphy and The Jesus and Mary Chain.
+In 1990, Nine Inch Nails began the Pretty Hate Machine Tour Series, in which it toured North America as an opening act for alternative rock artists such as Peter Murphy and the Jesus and Mary Chain.
 Reznor began smashing his equipment while on stage; Rockbeat interviewer Mike Gitter attributed the live band's early success in front of rock oriented audiences to this aggressive attitude.
 Nine Inch Nails then embarked on a world tour that continued through the first Lollapalooza festival in 1991.